 Information for Hiring Departments

-RAP's services, which are complimentary, include tailored information packets, personalized service, spouse/partner employment assistance, and assistance in recruiting for diversity.
+RAP's free services include tailored information packets, personalized service, spouse/partner employment assistance, and assistance in recruiting for diversity.
 Recruiting Relocation Tips (pdf), along with the resources outlined below, can help you in the recruitment process.

 Who can use RAP's services?